-From May 15 to 20, 22 professional women from South America shared an intense face-to-face workshop, organized by the Knowledge Exchange for Resilience Program of Arizona State University (ASU) and the SERVIR-Amazon Program, entitled “Advancing Women’s Prosperity in the Workplace”.
+From May 15 to 20, 22 professional women from South America shared an intense face-to-face workshop, organized by the Knowledge Exchange for Resilience Program of Arizona State University (ASU) and the SERVIR-Amazonia Program, entitled “Advancing Women’s Prosperity in the Workplace”.
 The objective of the event was to help a group of early-career women in geospatial sciences and services to strengthen their capacities and become multiplier agents that apply what they have learned in their own projects.
 This is done through a Train the Trainers methodology.

 It is well known that in Latin America, as in other regions, the gender gap persists in terms of women’s access to technology, being more pronounced in the use of Geographic Information Systems (GIS).
 Their participation in leadership positions in public and private entities is also limited.
-For this reason, the SERVIR-Amazon Program promotes the strengthening of women’s technical and social skills in environmental sciences and geospatial technologies, generating processes aimed at sharing experiences and practical ideas, and the generation of professional networks.
+For this reason, the SERVIR-Amazonia Program promotes the strengthening of women’s technical and social skills in environmental sciences and geospatial technologies, generating processes aimed at sharing experiences and practical ideas, and the generation of professional networks.

 * Brazil: CEMADEN, EMBRAPA, IMAFLORA, SEMAPI-ACRE, SEMAS-Para.

 * Colombia: Alliance Bioversity International & CIAT, IDEAM

 * Peru: ACCA, IAAP, MINAM – DGOT, MIDAGRI – SERFOR, SENAMHI, Universidad Científica del Sur

 * Guyana: Institute of Gender Studies-University of Guyana-NAREI